-Even after global fringe fitting, averaging, and editing, the phases on a VLBA target source can still vary rapidly with time because of inadequate removal of antenna-based instrumental phases.
-If the VLBA target source is sufficiently strong and if absolute positional information is not needed, then it is possible to reduce these phase fluctuations by looping through cyles of Fourier transform imaging and deconvolution, combined with phase self-calibration in a time interval shorter than that used for the fringe fit

-(Cornwell 1995; Walker 1995b).
-Fourier transform imaging is straightforward, and done with tasks UVMAP, MX, or IMAGR in AIPS or program DIFMAP in the Caltech VLBI Analysis Programs.
+Even after global fringe fitting, averaging, and editing, the phases on a VLBA target source can still vary rapidly with time because of inadequate removal of antenna-based atmospheric phases.
+If the VLBA target source is sufficiently strong and if absolute positional information is not needed, then it is possible to reduce these phase fluctuations by looping through cyles of Fourier transform imaging and deconvolution, combined with phase self-calibration in a time interval shorter than that used for the fringe fit (Cornwell 1995; Walker 1995b).
+Fourier transform imaging is straightforward, and done with AIPS task IMAGR or the Caltech program DIFMAP (Shepherd 1997).
 The resulting VLBI images are deconvolved to rid them of substantial sidelobes arising from relatively sparse sampling of the u-v plane.
-Such deconvolution is achieved with programs based on the CLEAN or Maximum Entropy methods in AIPS or DIFMAP in the Caltech VLBI Analysis Programs.
+Such deconvolution is achieved with AIPS tasks based on the CLEAN or Maximum Entropy methods or with the Caltech program DIFMAP.